mathieucaroff/cellex/DOCUMENTATION.md

 In the setting "loop" the borders behave as if the cell just out of the simulation, was the value of the other border, effectively making the space of the simulation a closed ribbon.
 In this setting, the "Border Left" and "Border Right" fields are disabled.

 In the setting "border" the borders ignore the values present at the other border of the simulation.
 Instead, their values are dictated by the "Border Left" and "Border Right" fields.

-The border fields are documented below.
+These two fields are documented in their own section, below.

 The width sets the length of the ribbon i.e. the size of the space the in which the simulation runs.